codelast/raspberry-pi/gpio/timer-sense-light/README.md

 ## Work in progress(NOT done yet)
 * Add more features to the web UI.
-* Make the web page compatible with mobile browser.
+* Make the web page compatible with some mobile browsers.